Cycling China – Bicycle Touring Across [Itineraries and Tips]

 Ever thought of doing some cycling in China?
 A short cycling holiday?
 Or maybe bike touring across China along the Silk Road?
 Or an off-road bikepacking adventure?

-China is an immense and wonderful country with a cultural and geographical diversity that is not found anywhere else, and there’s no better way to really explore and get to understand it than cycling through it.
+China is an immense and wonderful country with cultural and geographical diversity not found anywhere else, and there’s no better way to really explore and understand it than by cycling through it.

-Traveling with the freedom of your own means of transport is not easy in China, but with a bicycle, you can go almost everywhere you want with no additional paperwork.
+Traveling with your own means of transport is not easy in China, but with a bicycle, you can go almost anywhere you want with no additional paperwork.

-Unfortunately, China in the West is seen only as a polluted country full of skyscrapers and gray building blocks, but nothing is further from reality.
+Unfortunately, China in the West is seen only as a polluted country full of skyscrapers and gray concrete blocks, but nothing could be further from the truth.

-China is many countries in one and if it is true that the east coast is characterized by the wild building boom, also there you’ll just have to leave the big cities behind you to find the authentic atmosphere of the Chinese countryside.
+China is many countries in one, and if it is true that the east coast is characterized by the wild building boom, you’ll also have to leave the big cities behind you to find the authentic atmosphere of the Chinese countryside.

 Cycling, Traveling, and Working in China: Our Experience